|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 By making this individual mug cake, you can have dessert without having to whip out a counter's worth of baking tools.
 With a few pantry essentials, it's easy to make a delicious chocolate-coconut batter and "cook" it in the microwave.
 Your treat will literally be ready in minutes.

 Gather the ingredients.

 Prepare one microwavable 16-ounce mug by coating the inside lightly with cooking spray.

 Mix the ingredients in a small bowl.
-Beat egg first with a spoon and mix in other liquid ingredients.
-Then add dry ingredients and mix until you've removed all the lumps.
+Beat the egg first with a spoon and mix in other liquid ingredients.
+Then, add dry ingredients and mix until you've removed all the lumps.

 Wait 2 minutes, then run a butter knife along the inside the mug, and tip the cake into the plate.
 Position the mug cake so that the slightly rounded top is on top.
 Your microwave mug cake will now look like a slightly overgrown muffin.